5 things casual X-Men fans should know before seeing Dark Phoenix

 The Wolverine: A Japan-set solo Wolfie movie, which takes place in the aftermath of The Last Stand.

-Deadpool: The naughty, fourth-wall puncturing, R-rated mega-hit that Ryan Reynolds fought to get made.
-This unkillable rascal is nominally connected to the X-Men mythology, but only the b-squad X-ers Colossus and Negasonic Teenage Warhead appear.
+Deadpool: The naughty, fourth-wall-puncturing, R-rated mega-hit that Ryan Reynolds fought to get made.
+This unkillable rascal is nominally connected to the X-Men mythology, but only the B-squad X-ers Colossus and Negasonic Teenage Warhead appear.

-X-Men: Apocalypse: The return of an ancient villain, En Sabah Nur (Oscar Isaac), leads the mutants in 1983 to thwart an existential threat against not just all mutantkind but all mankind as well.
+X-Men: Apocalypse: The return of an ancient villain, En Sabah Nur (Oscar Isaac), leads the mutants in 1983 to thwart an existential threat against not just all mutant-kind but all mankind as well.

 Logan: An R-rated superhero film, like Deadpool, although not at all like Deadpool tonally.
-Logan is an action-packed but somber torch-passing, which very likely marks the final appearance of Hugh Jackman’s incarnation of the character.
+Logan is an action-packed but somber torch passing, which very likely marks the final appearance of Hugh Jackman’s incarnation of the character.

 Deadpool 2: The equally meta sequel includes a cheeky cameo by the entire First Class cast, but no real plot overlap.